JayToTheAy/wavelog-scripts/README.md

 5. Make any configuration changes you want in `config/config.php` and/or `config/wavelog.php`
 6. Run `./scripts/apply-configuration-changes.sh`
 7. When you want to update Wavelog, run `./scripts/update-wavelog.sh`

+### Bonus

+To setup health check monitoring, [create a project with healthchecks.io](https://healthchecks.io/docs/), then:
+1. modify `scripts/monitor_health.sh` with the appropriate `HCURL` and `WAVELOG_URL`
+2. Run `sudo cp systemd /etc/systemd/system -r` to move systemd config
+3. Run `systemctl start wavelog-ping`

+This should check over-the-internet that your wavelog instance is available and returning a `200 OK` status code.
+If it is, it'll ping with a success; if it isn't, it'll ping with a failure and tell healthchecks.io what status code it received in the body.